ahnge/chatapp/README.md

     ```
 3.  **Put your openai api key**:

-        Put your OPENAI_API_KEY in the .env file of the project root.
+        Create .env file in project root and put your OPENAI_API_KEY in it.

 4.  **Build and run the container**:
     ```